LearnToSearch/Computer_Network/01_Networking_Glossary.md

     -   *Example:* The device your Internet Service Provider (ISP) gives you to connect your home WiFi network to the worldwide internet.

 -   **🔄 Repeater:** Receives a signal, cleans it (removes noise), amplifies it, and retransmits it.
 It is used to extend the physical range of a network by overcoming signal degradation (attenuation).
-    -   *Example:* A repeater placed halfway down a long office corridor to ensure the WiFi signal reaches the conference room at the far end.
+    -   *Example:* A repeater placed halfway down a long office corridor to ensure the WiFi signal reaches the conference room at the far end.(If you have a signal strength = x then the Repeater can boost it to only 2x).

 -   **📡 Hub:** A simple, "dumb" multi-port device that connects devices in a network.
 It receives data on one port and **broadcasts** it to **all** other ports.
 This creates a lot of unnecessary traffic and is inefficient.
     -   *Example:* An older, basic network connector.
 Hubs have been largely replaced by switches.

 -   **🔊 Amplifier:** Similar to a repeater, but used mainly for **analog signals**.
 It boosts the strength of the signal, but it also amplifies any noise along with it.
-    -   *Example:* Used in long-distance telephone lines or cable TV networks to boost the signal so it can travel farther.
+    -   *Example:* Used in long-distance telephone lines or cable TV networks to boost the signal so it can travel farther.(if you have a signal strength = x then the amplifier can boost it to 2x,3x,4x,...).

 ---